israelias/resume-ux/README.md

 - Colors and Themes
     - The stylistic rendering of element containers immediately establish a language through which learnability, state changes and sectional differentials are communicated.
-    - Toggling from the website's interactive theme to its static theme as well as its [landscape theme](#dashboard-static-landscape-mode) feature detail-level adjustments to convey system-wide changes, namely [adjusting the shadow blur]().
+    - Toggling from the website's interactive theme to its static theme as well as its [landscape theme](#dashboard-static-landscape-mode) feature detail-level adjustments to convey system-wide changes, namely adjusting the shadow blur.
 This small but specific adjustment adds value to the website by utilizing nuances of its identity to make contact with the user and further reinforce its brand expectations, parameters and outcomes.

 - Transitions
     - Highly customized and systematic animation transitions are conceived as the website's global touchpoint.
 The singularity and ubiquity of this application is to reinforce idiosyncratic conventions by way of the convention itself, engendering an enhanced feature out of a user's familiarity to a known function.

 - Labels and Terminology
     - Nomenclature and terminology are hierarchically built and defined to reflect the content of each (2) child section under each (1) parent node tab.
-The site's opinionated [primary section titles]() are selected to adequately represent its content and explicitly convey the owner's awareness of narrative.
+The site's opinionated primary section titles are selected to adequately represent its content and explicitly convey the owner's awareness of narrative.

 - Consistent Imagery
-    - Variable per-section [media content]() (in which list-groups of CV-related activities are contained), per-section [icon-animation]() , and per-section [CTAs]() achieve consistency by application of a singular CSS ruleset.
-These container styles only offer specificity to sections by application of [signature colors]() .
+    - Variable per-section media content (in which list-groups of CV-related activities are contained), per-section icon-animation , and per-section CTAs achieve consistency by application of a singular CSS ruleset.
+These container styles only offer specificity to sections by application of signature colors.

 ##### __Visibility__
 ___